openworm/OpenWorm/utilities/README.md

 OpenWorm Utilities
 ==================

-##OpenWorm Developement Environment Builder
+##OpenWorm Development Environment Builder

 File: **build_dev_environment.py**

-This script will download, extract and build files necessary to start with Geppetto developement on your local machine.
+This script will download, extract and build files necessary to start with Geppetto development on your local machine.

 This script downloads the following:
 - Virgo Server